iDempiere-micro/web/README.md

 So instead of building everything from scratch you simply:

-- **choose the iDempiere modules** you need and include them in your Java or Kotlin OSGi code (you can start with our [empty Scaffold project](https://github.com/iDempiere-micro/Scaffold))
+- **choose the iDempiere modules** you need and include them in your Java or Kotlin OSGi code (you can start with our [empty Scaffold project](https://github.com/iDempiere-micro/Scaffold)) OR use the **complete Spring backend** (see the [source code of the iDempiere-micro Spring backend](https://github.com/iDempiere-micro/idempiere-micro-spring)).
 - enhance the database with your **custom tables and views**
 - **extend the standard iDempiere code** if needed
 - use the resulting application as a **REST server** with builtin authentication, users & roles etc., all the functionality from iDempiere modules included plus your custom code